 Fill the envelopes with small lollies and prizes.
-For prizes think vouchers for a bonus day off, or if that’s pushing, it an extra hour for lunch break, an extra discount, a coffee voucher for your local cafe – we know you can be creative here.
+For prizes think vouchers, either hand-made work-related vouchers (an extra hour lunch break etc) or vouchers from local cafes and retailers (everyone loves a free coffee) – we know you’ll be creative here.

 Hide the envelopes around the office, but don’t make it too easy!